-Basically, earned content, or ‘user-generated’ content (UGC) is any content (positive or negative) about your brand’s products or services that is produced by members for the public i.e. the people who have actually driven the car, taken that vacation, bought that phone.
+Basically, earned content, or ‘user-generated’ content (UGC) is any content (positive or negative!) about your brand, its products and/or services that is produced by members for the public i.e. the people who have actually driven the car, taken that vacation, bought that phone.

 Where we come in

-Miappi and other platforms like us also let you collect earned content.
-Just add a hashtag to the feeds page and behold all of the conversations around that hashtag start to pour into your dashboard….a stream of fresh (and free!) content saying things about your brand.
+Miappi, and other platforms like us, let you collect earned content from a wide variety of sources.
+You can just add a hashtag to the feeds page of your Miappi dashboard and behold, all of the conversations around that hashtag start to pour into your dashboard…a stream of fresh (and free!) content saying things about your brand.

-Using Miappi a brand can then decide what to do with that content.
-They can carefully curate and moderate it so only the best bits are left or they can take a more candid approach and let the bad stuff through (not the profanities and spam content of course) to give a more balanced ‘honest’ view of their brand.
-However the client wants to use Miappi they can make sure that the content is distributed far and wide to different marketing channels where the social proof it provides will inspire new levels of engagement and conversion from the customer.
+Using Miappi you can then decide what to do with that content.
+You can carefully curate and moderate it so only the best bits are left or you can take a more candid approach and let the bad stuff through (not the profanities and spam of course) to give a more balanced ‘honest’ view of your brand.
+However a brand wants to use Miappi they can make sure that the content is distributed far and wide to different marketing channels where the social proof it provides will inspire new levels of engagement and conversion from the customer!

 Take a look at our new report about how consumers react to earned content vs owned content.
 The stats we collected through our own consumer research as well as via other industry sources makes for compelling reading for any marketer looking for an edge in their next marketing campaign.